 I recommended signing up for Personal Capital.
 The visual representation of your progress is super motivational.

 Save when you spend.

 I don’t buy anything online without checking to see if I can get cash back on it.
-For example, I sent flowers to my grandmother recently and I was able to get $10 in cash back on the purchase.
+For example, I sent someone flowers recently and I was able to get $10 in cash back on the purchase.

 The cash back program I use is Ebates and it’s free to sign up.

 If you download the Ebates browser tool, you can automatically see when any website you are on offers cash back.
 Most of the major online shopping retailers offer cash back nowadays.

 You might as well get cash back on stuff you need to buy anyways and use the savings to pay off debt.